 Amid diplomatic challenges on Iran and Syria, Israeli prime minister Benjamin Netanyahu could face conservative opposition at home for progress on peace with Palestinians, says CFR's Robert Danin.

-See more in Israel; Arms Control, Disarmament, and Nonproliferation
+See more in Israel; Nonproliferation, Arms Control, and Disarmament

 President Obama travels to Israel to deliver a message of reassurance on the alliance, but will be meeting a new government divided on the Palestinian peace process, says CFR's Robert Danin.